WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-structure.md

 If multilingual input is enabled but only a monolingual value is entered, the custom form field data processor does nothing and the form field’s value is added by the `DefaultFormFieldDataProcessor` into the `data` sub-array of the `$parameters` array.

 {% include callout.html content="`TI18nFormField` already provides a default implementation of `IFormField::validate()`." type="info" %}

+#### `IImmutableFormField` / `TImmutableFormField`

+`IImmutableFormField` has to be implemented by form fields that support being displayed but whose value cannot be changed.
+The implementing class has to implement the methods `immutable($immutable = true)` and `isImmutable()` that can be used to determine if the value of the form field is mutable or immutable.
+By default, form field are mutable.

 #### `IMaximumFormField` / `TMaximumFormField`